Roman Catholics have special prayers and rites for the dead. The traditional funeral includes:

 Photographs of the deceased are permitted in the vestibule of the church.

-If you would like to have a reception following the liturgy in our Parish Hall please check with the Parish Secretary for availability.
+If you would like to have a reception following the liturgy in our Parish Hall please check with the Parish Business Manager for availability.
 We can assist you with a list of caterers who are familiar with our facilities.